salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentation.md

 end

 figure; % create a new figure
-imshowpair(img,crater_mask) % overlay the mask (pink) and the original image (green)
+imshowpair(moon2,crater_mask) % overlay the mask (pink) and the original image (green)
 ```

 …In this code, we start by adding a push-button (labeled "STOP") to the figure.
 The sole function of this button is to delete the figure in which it exists.
 This is accomplished by setting the callback property of the button to `delete(gcbf)`.
-The callback function is the function that is called when the button is pressed.  **`gbcf`** is a function that points to the current figure, so `delete(gcbf)` deletes the current figure.
+The callback function is the function that is called when the button is pressed. **`gcbf`** is a function that points to the current figure, so `delete(gcbf)` deletes the current figure.
 Once you delete the figure, everything inside of the figure is deleted as well, including the button.
 So, this acts kind of like a self-destruct function.
 Pretty cool.

 ![Moon with multiple ROIs][img_mult_rois]{width=400px}